Georgy Girl (song): Year-end charts

+Certifications

 Cover versions

 In 1966, The Lennon Sisters recorded a cover of this song as well, which did not chart as well as the original song.
-It was performed by the sisters in The Lawrence Welk Show.
+It was performed by the sisters on The Lawrence Welk Show.

 In 1967, an instrumental version by the Baja Marimba Band reached number 98 on the US Billboard Hot 100 chart and number 14 on the easy listening chart.

 The New Seekers, a reorganized group from 1969 with guitarist Keith Potger, released a version of the song on the UK version of the album We'd Like to Teach the World to Sing.

 In 1971 Saori Minami recorded a cover of the song for her second album Shiokaze No Melody.

-The "Georgy Girl" song and melody appear in a reworked version with new lyrics in the early 1980s Barbie doll commercials such as Beauty Secrets Barbie and Angel Face Barbie, among others.